vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 // CSSUnitValue {value: 672, unit: "px"}
 ```

 As you can see, we got all non-percent values in pixels.
-More interesting thing with length-percentage syntax is that it accepts expressions as a value:
+The more interesting thing with length-percentage syntax is that it accepts expressions as a value:

 ```css
 .calculated {